 Is It Safe to Take Allergy Medicine While Pregnant? originally appeared on usnews.com

-Update 05/20/21: This article was previously published and has been updated with new information.
+Update 05/02/22: This story was published at an earlier date and has been updated with new information.